-- (A) At the time a driver of a motor vehicle is charged with any violation under chapters 8 and 10, parts 1-5, and chapter 50 20 of this title; chapter 9 of this title; 21 any other local ordinance regulating traffic; 22 or at the time of an accident for which notice is required under § 55-10-106, an officer shall request evidence of financial responsibility 23 as required by this section.
-24 - (B) In case of an accident for which notice is required under § 55-10-106, the officer shall request evidence of financial responsibility from all drivers involved in the accident without regard to apparent or actual fault.
+(A) At the time a driver of a motor vehicle is charged with any violation under chapters 8 and 10, parts 1-5, and chapter 50 of this title; chapter 9 of this title; any other local ordinance regulating traffic; or at the time of an accident for which notice is required under § 55-10-106, an officer shall

-19 Part 1 T.C.A. § 55-12-101 et seq.
+&lt;sup>17 Part 1 T.C.A. § 55-12-101 et seq.
 Section 139 is about compliance with the financial responsibility mentioned in previous sections.

-20 The use of "and" requires that the violation must include chapter 50 which pertains to Classified "and" Commercial.
+&lt;sup>18 The use of "and" requires that the violation must include chapter 50 which pertains to Classified "and" Commercial.
 The motor vehicle must be commercial.
-Conjunctive/Disjunctive Canon.
+Conjunctive / Disjunctive Canon.
 And joins a conjunctive list, or a disjunctive list - but with negatives, plurals, and various specific wordings.
 There are nuances.

-21 Black's Law: Equipment: Tangible property that is not land or buildings, but facilitates business operations.
+&lt;sup>19 Black's Law: Equipment: Tangible property that is not land or buildings, but facilitates business operations.

-22 Traffic is commerce.
+&lt;sup>20 Traffic is commerce.
 T.C.A. defines as follows: Commerce means: Trade, traffic, and transportation within the jurisdiction of the United States; between a place in a state and a place outside of the state, including a place outside the United States.
 Tenn.
-Code Ann. § 55-50-102
+Code Ann. § 55-50-102 request evidence of financial responsibility as required by this section,